sbaack/pymac/README.md

 Core features:

 - Download and install Python.org versions entirely from the command line
-- Installs only the basics (Python itself, Pip, and SSL certificates), not extras like GUI applications
+- Installs only the basics (Python itself, Pip, and SSL certificates), other features like GUI applications are excluded (see [What is excluded](#what-is-excluded))
 - Picks the latest known Python micro versions for you if you don't provide one
 - Integrates with [pyenv](https://github.com/pyenv/pyenv) (allows you to manage Python versions installed with Python.org installers like normal pyenv installs)
 - Various other conveniences to manage Python.org installations (e.g. setting default Python version, uninstalling versions, updating to latest known micro versions)